-One thing Brad discovered, as a publisher who has spoken with hundreds of authors and published over thirty books in the past three years, is that every author has their own process for writing, that there is no "right way" to write a book.
-Below is a short concerning Brad's process and how his second and third book were written.
+One thing Brad discovered, as a publisher who has spoken with hundreds of authors and published over 100 books and worked with 36 authors in the past 20 years, is that every author has their own process for writing, that there is no "right way" to write a book.
+Below is a statement that Brad wrote concerning his process and how his second and third books were written.

-In 2011 Brad got freustrated with Stephen Hawking who had stated catagorically stated that there was no God because (parapharsed), "nothing existed prior to the Big Bang."
-He thought, "What a faillure of creativity and imagination."
-The result was his book, Why Does Anybody Believe in God; an Essay on Creation.
-In this book he provides a scenario where God could easily exist as the Universal Consciousness, even though he may not have existed prior to the Big Band.
-He also discusses multiple universes and the Theory of Evolution.
+In 2011 Brad got frustrated with Stephen Hawking who had categorically stated that there was no God because (paraphrased), "nothing existed prior to the Big Bang."
+He inspired Brad to write, Why Does Anybody Believe in God; an Essay on Creation.
+In this book he provides a scenario where God could easily exist as the Universal Consciousness, even though he may not have existed prior to the Big Bang.
+He also discusses parallel universes and the Theory of Evolution.

-Finally, Brad has taught business communications at Texas State for a decade and during solidify his approach to finding a job, more than that, actually finding your work; what you were born to do, your passion.
-The result, in 2013 he wrote Finding Your Work where he descibes in detail his maverick approach to the process.
+Finally, Brad had taught business communications at Texas State University (San Marcos, Texas), for a decade and Career Management for the MBA program at Maharishi International University (Fairfield, Iowa) for two years.
+Both of these courses solidified his approach to career change and finding your work; what you were born to do, your passion.
+In 2019 he wrote The Sky’s the Limit where he describes, in detail, his maverick approach to the process.

 Speaker, author, and much more ...